 - SMTP (Simple Mail Transfer Protocol) [RFC2822]: A protocol used for the transmission of email over the Internet. - SMTP-AUTH (SMTP AUTHentication) [RFC2554]: The protocol used for authentication when connecting to an SMTP server. - POP3 [RFC1939]: An email transfer protocol used when receiving email. - POP Before SMTP: An authentication mechanism using POP3 protocol, developed to guard against SPAM mail (email sent indiscriminately to a large number of destinations). - SASL (Simple Authentication and Security Layer) [RFC2222]: A framework that provides a common authentication processing mechanism for protocols that may require authentication, such as SMTP, POP3 and LDAP. - CRAM-MD5 [RFC2195]: A message digest functional algorithm that uses the MD5 algorithm to encrypt the challenge string and password. - DIGEST-MD5 [RFC2831]: A message digest functional algorithm developed as a countermeasure to dictionary and brute-force attacks.
-DIGEST-MD5 also supports realm designation (FQDN). - LDAP (Lightweight Directory Access Protocol) [RFC1777], [RFC2251]: A protocol used for accessing directory services that manage items such as user address books. - SMB (Server Message Block): A protocol used to enable file sharing between Windows PCs. - FTP (File Transfer Protocol): A protocol used when transferring files over a TCP/IP network.
+DIGEST-MD5 also supports realm designation (FQDN). - LDAP (Lightweight Directory Access Protocol) [RFC1777], [RFC2251]: A protocol used for accessing directory services that manage items such as user address books. - SMB (Server Message Block): A protocol used to enable file sharing between Windows PCs.
+Note: The Ricoh MFP(s) to which this document applies support NTLM v1. - FTP (File Transfer Protocol): A protocol used when transferring files over a TCP/IP network.